 The Company has established this Code as part of its overall policies and procedures.
 To the extent that other Company policies and procedures conflict with this Code, you should follow this Code.
-This Code applies to all employees, directors, officers, independent contractors, and certain other parties who work with the Company.
+This Code applies to all Company directors and Company employees, including officers, in all locations.

 This Code is based on the Company's core values, good business practices and applicable law.
-The existence of this Code, however, does not ensure that employees, directors, officers, independent contractors, and certain other parties who work with the Company will comply with it or act in a legal and ethical manner.
+The existence of this Code, however, does not ensure that directors, officers and employees will comply with it or act in a legal and ethical manner.
 To achieve optimal legal and ethical behavior, individuals who are subject to this Code must know and understand this Code as it applies to them and as it applies to others.
 You must champion this Code and assist others in knowing and understanding it.

 - Compliance.
 You are expected to become familiar with and understand the requirements of this Code.
 Most importantly, you must comply with it. - CEO Responsibility.
-The Company's CEO shall be responsible for ensuring that this Code is established and effectively communicated to all employees, directors, officers, independent contractors, and certain other parties who work with the Company.
+The Company's CEO shall be responsible for ensuring that this Code is established and effectively communicated to all employees, officers and directors.
 Although the day-to-day compliance issues will be the responsibility of the Company's managers, the CEO has ultimate accountability with respect to the overall implementation of and successful compliance with this Code. - Corporate Compliance Management.
 The CEO shall choose a team of employees who will report to the CEO and be responsible for ensuring that the Code becomes an integral part of the Company's culture (the "Compliance Team").
 The Company's Compliance Officer is currently the General Counsel.
 The Compliance Team may consist of members of the Company's legal division, human resources division and finance division, and/or such other personnel as the CEO may designate.
-The

-Compliance Team is charged with ensuring communication about, training on, monitoring of, and overall compliance with this Code.
-The Compliance Team will, with the assistance and cooperation of the Company's officers, directors and managers, foster an atmosphere where you are comfortable in communicating and/or reporting concerns and possible Code violations.
+The Compliance Team is charged with ensuring communication about, training on, monitoring of, and overall compliance with this Code.
+The Compliance Team will, with the assistance and cooperation of the Company's officers, directors and managers, foster an atmosphere where employees are comfortable in communicating and/or reporting concerns and possible Code violations.